RasmusRPaulsen/DTUImageAnalysis/exercises/ex2b-ChangeDetectionInVideos/ex2b_ChangeDetectionInVideos.md

 5. Shows images in windows.
 6. Checks if the key `q` has been pressed and stops the program if it is pressed.

-It is possible to use a mobile phone as a remote camera by following the instructions in Appendix~\ref{app:droidcam}.
+It is possible to use a mobile phone as a remote camera by following the instructions in [Using a mobile phone](#Appendix:-Using-a-mobile phone-camera).

 \subsubsection*{Exercise \theexno}
 \addtocounter{exno}{1}